1629 K Street NW #300

 The complaint filing process on RepDigger.com is similar to that in many other sites.
 The major difference is that, while most sites focus on publishing complaints, RepDigger.com creates reviews.

-This review creation process generates endless threads of profiles for companies, individual names and telephone numbers.
-The threads would allow site users easily locate them and know about them or submit their own reviews.
+This review creation process generates endless threads of profiles for companies, individual names, and telephone numbers.
+The threads would allow site users to locate them easily and know about them or submit their own reviews.

 Furthermore, RepDigger.com, contrary to its claims of becoming a review site, only emphasizes negative complaints.
 This is a major cause of the negative reviews that crowd the site.

-In submitting a review, users have to type in the details of the company or individual that they are reporting.
+In submitting a review, users have to type in the company’s details or individual that they are reporting.
 It not unusual to see complete profiles of reported companies on RepDigger.com.

 Submitted information would often include name, addresses, telephone numbers, emails, etc. Subsequent submissions on the same company or individual do not require typing in these details anymore.

-Rather, the reporter can just type in some letters from the name and locate it to add to its thread.
+Rather, the reporter can type in some letters from the name and locate them to add to its thread.

-The reporter has to add his email to the report in order to receive notifications on his thread.
-This also ensures that there is an opportunity for some connection with that person if a victim needs to contact them.
+The reporter has to add his email to the report to receive notifications on his thread.
+This also ensures that there is an opportunity to connect with that person if a victim needs to contact them.